Hydrocodone (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Extreme dizziness, drowsiness, or weakness, trouble breathing, slow heartbeat, seizures, and cold, clammy skin
+- Extreme dizziness, drowsiness, or weakness, slow heartbeat, seizures, and cold, clammy skin

 - Lightheadedness, dizziness, or fainting